High Life (2018 film)

-High Life is a 2018 science fiction horror film directed by Claire Denis, in her English-language debut, and written by Denis and her long-time collaborator Jean-Pol Fargeau.
+High Life is a 2018 science fiction film directed by Claire Denis, in English, written by Denis and her long-time collaborator Jean-Pol Fargeau.
 Starring Robert Pattinson and Juliette Binoche, it focuses on a group of criminals sent on a space mission toward a black hole while taking part in scientific experiments.

 Physicist and black hole expert Aurélien Barrau was hired as a consultant, and Danish-Icelandic artist Olafur Eliasson designed the film's spacecraft.
 High Life premiered on 9 September 2018 at the Toronto International Film Festival.

 Plot

 A group of criminals serving death sentences are sent on a mission in space to extract alternative energy from a black hole.
-Each prisoner is treated as a guinea pig by Dr. Dibs for her experiments.
-She is fixated on trying to create a child in space through artificial insemination, but has yet to succeed.
+Each prisoner is treated as a guinea pig by Dibs, a scientist, for her experiments; Dibs is fixated on trying to create a child in space through artificial insemination, but has yet to succeed.
 Sexual activity between prisoners is prohibited.

-The ship is equipped with "The Box," a device in a small room that is obsessively used by the crew to masturbate.
-Dr Dibs administers sedatives to the passengers.
-Dibs is on the ship because she murdered her own children and husband before attempting suicide.
+The ship is equipped with "The Box", a device in a small room that is obsessively used by the crew to masturbate, while Dibs administers sedatives to the passengers.
 Monte, the only celibate prisoner, rejects Dibs' sexual advances.
-Monte is serving a life sentence for murdering a friend for killing his dog as a child.
-Monte's only friend on the ship is Tcherny, who is drawn to the onboard garden because it reminds him of Earth.
+He is serving a life sentence for manslaughter as a child.
+Monte's only friend on the ship is Tcherny, who is drawn to the onboard garden because it reminds him of life back on Earth.

 Pregnant prisoner Elektra delivers a baby, who dies later before she does as well.
 The captain, Chandra, develops leukemia from radiation and has a stroke before being euthanized by Dibs.
 One night, male prisoner Ettore attempts to rape Boyse.
 Nansen, the pilot, intervenes, but Ettore attacks and overpowers her.
 Monte arrives, throws Ettore off Boyse, and beats him.
 When Monte leads Boyse away to be treated, Mink stabs Ettore to death in the hallway.
 Dibs begins doubling the amount of sedatives each prisoner receives, later sneaking into Monte's cell and raping him while he is sedated.
 She then injects his semen into Boyse, who produces a healthy child that Dibs dotes on, but Monte is unaware that he is the baby's father.